-9.2 The General Secretary will send a formal notification of the General Assembly to all members at least twelve months before the date of the opening of the General Assembly.

-9. 2.
-1 The formal notification of the General Assembly shall contain a request for any items which members may wish to have included on the agenda.
+- 9.2 The General Secretary will send a notification of the General Assembly to all Members at least twelve months before the date of the opening of the General Assembly, unless substantial and compelling circumstances prevail that prevent it. - 9.2.1 The formal notification of the General Assembly shall contain a request for any items which Full Members may wish to have included on the agenda.